Patching isn't optional: the clock starts ticking from the very first minute

 And it's not just about operating system patches.
 ADM also supports third-party applications, including productivity tools and specialized software.

-With threats constantly growing and spreading rapidly, waiting to act is no longer an option.
-Reactive patching means living with open vulnerabilities, leaving your infrastructure exposed at all times.
-Without automation and clear priorities, the update process becomes slow, manual, and difficult to scale.
+With the constant growth of threats and the speed at which they spread, waiting to take action is no longer an option.
+Reactive patching is tantamount to living with open vulnerabilities, leaving your infrastructure exposed at all times.
+Without automation or clear priorities, the update process becomes slow, manual, and difficult to scale.

 With ADM, patching is no longer a burden—it becomes an advantage.
-By automating and centralizing patch management, you can close gaps faster, reduce risk, and free up your IT team to focus on strategic tasks.
+By automating and centralizing patch management, you can close security gaps faster, reduce risks, and free up your IT team to focus on strategic tasks.

-The result: greater safety, less exposure, and much more efficient operation.
+The result: greater safety, less exposure, and a much more efficient operation.

 Ready to take the next step?

-Schedule your personalized demo and see how Aranda can strengthen the security of your IT environment from the core.
+Schedule your personalized demo and see how Aranda can strengthen the security of your IT environment from the ground up.

 Aranda Software | Protect what drives your business.